 Begin by calling the name of your cat.
 Remember that shorter phrases are better.
 The instant you say the name of your cat, offer it some food or a treat instantly.
 You will need to offer a lower quantity of food during feeding periods.
 Otherwise, your cat may feel bloated.

 Repeat the name and offer another treat.
-Offering verbal praises may not be ideal, so it’s best to go with petting and feeding during training.
+Offering verbal praise may not be ideal, so it’s best to go with petting and feeding during training.

 The instant your cat understands the idea that its name comes with a treat or some food, it will begin associating the name with a positive experience automatically.
 Try moving a bit further from your cat and repeating the same routine while you draw the cat towards you using treats.

 Test it out

 Once your cat learns to come to you by calling its name and offering it treats, you may need to take the training further.
 Ideally, you should do this after around a week of daily training sessions.
-But if you feel your cat has already grasped the point for the training in the first week, you can start this step earlier.
+But if you feel your cat has already grasped the point of the training in the first week, you can start this step earlier.

 Head to a remote part of your home and begin calling your cat by its name. you can combine this with a command like Come.
 If your cat is not responsive to the commands, then you may need to continue training it from the same room as before.